 - There is plenty of water available throughout the route, however, with the high number of alpacas and lamas it is recommended to bring a water filter.

 - There are designated campsites with basic facilities (water, toilet) along the trail.
 Locals prefer hikers to make use of these campsites to minimize impact on nature.
 There are a few luxurious lodges on the route, but these are private and not open to independent trekkers.

 Most organized tours for the Ausangate trek cost around 500 dollars per person.
 If you hike the Ausangate trek without a guide and independently, a visit to Ausangate doesn’t have to be expensive.
-In total we spent 40 dollar per person for 6 days (transport, campsites, food) .
+In total we spent 40 dollar.
+This includes transport, campsites and food.
 Below you will find an overview of our costs per person: